IbLahlou/IbLahlou.github.io/_posts/2024-09-08-cace-principle.md

 ```

 ### Loss Difference:
-The difference between the original loss $\mathcal{L}$ and the loss after the feature modification can be expressed as:
+The difference between the original loss $$\mathcal{L}$$ and the loss after the feature modification can be expressed as:

 $$
 \Delta \mathcal{L} = \mathcal{L'} - \mathcal{L}